-Lobster is a more inshore fishery, though likely to benefit from co-ordination between IFCAs.
-Spider crab may be a similar fishery to lobster in terms, but there is not sufficient information on the stock to confidently determine the correct scale of management.
-As it is significant inshore fishery in Cornwall, learning more to ensure good management should be a further priority for Cornwall IFCA.
+Lobster is a more inshore fishery than crab, though likely to benefit from co-ordination between IFCAs as the recent Cefas assessment is of a regional 'South West' stock.

+Spider crab may be a similar fishery to lobster in these terms, but there is not sufficient information on the stock to confidently determine the correct scale of management.
+As it is also a significant inshore fishery in Cornwall, learning more to ensure good management has also been identified as a priority for Cornwall IFCA.